 Contracting in China: A Guide for International Contractors

-China’s strong economic growth has created opportunities in certain industries for international contractors who may have the right experience or skill set.
+China’s strong economic growth has created opportunities for international contractors who may have the right experience or skill set.
 The areas of IT, manufacturing, design, and multimedia all have demand for contractors looking for projects and new clients.
-Even so, you will find that there are a few barriers to contracting successfully inside China when compared to other countries.
+Even so, there are a few barriers to contracting successfully inside China when compared to other countries.

-Contracting is legal in China but is not as favored as employee relationships, due to an emphasis on employee rights and direct tax collection.
-That has changed somewhat due to the pandemic but does place an emphasis on how you set up your work.
-Also, language could be an issue as English is not widely spoken, but that will depend on the type of company and the work role.
+Contracting is legal in China but is not as favoured as employee relationships, emphasising employee rights and direct tax collection.
+That has changed somewhat due to the pandemic but emphasises how you set up your work.
+Also, language could be an issue but that will depend on the type of company and the work role.

 What visas do I need to be a contractor in China?

 Every foreign contractor will need a work visa in China, and for stays beyond the length of a business visa (90 days), a work visa will require a Chinese sponsor.
-Visas are specific to one company, so that makes it difficult to acquire multiple clients, or to change clients.
+Visas are specific to one company, making it difficult to acquire multiple clients or change clients.

 How do I get paid as a contractor in China?